 Why doesn’t this work??

-- it’s overwhelming for students (waayyyyy too much math)
+- it’s overwhelming for students

-- it’s time-consuming to grade (no thanks)
+- it’s time-consuming to grade

-Going Digital with My Pre-Tests
+Going Digital with Math Pre-Tests

 Using the Information from Digital Pre-Assessments